Lewis Leigh (footballer)

-Lewis Jack Leigh (born 5 December 2003) is an English professional footballer who plays as a midfielder for club Chester.
+Lewis Jack Leigh (born 5 December 2003) is an English professional footballer who plays as a midfielder for Morecambe previously playing for EFL League Two club Bromley and Preston North End.

 Career

 Preston North End

 Leigh began playing football at the youth academy of Liverpool at the age of 3 and a half, and stayed there until the age of 14 when he moved to his local club Preston North End.
 He first made the bench with Preston North End in a EFL Championship match against Millwall in March 2021.
 In August 2021, he signed his first professional contract with the club until 2024.
 He made his professional debut with Preston North End in a 4–1 EFL Cup win over Huddersfield Town on 9 August 2022, coming on as a substitute in the 88th minute.

 In September 2023, Leigh joined National League side Bromley on loan, making 13 appearances.

 In January 2024, Leigh joined EFL League Two side Crewe Alexandra on loan to the end of the season, making his Crewe debut as a substitute in Crewe's 2–1 defeat of Swindon Town on 13 January 2024.
 After eight further substitute appearances, he made his first league start for Crewe in their 1–1 home draw against AFC Wimbledon on 23 March 2024.